 Creative Ways To Engage Students Using Games, Art and Technology

 Inviting student input with questions like “what do you all suggest?” turns lessons into collaboration instead of imposed standards.
 Reading alongside students sharing thoughts, reading aloud spontaneously models engagement and keeps energy high.
 Every class can be approached as if it’s the first, not the fourth repetition.
-Showing vulnerability and curiosity as a teacher demonstrates that learning and improvement are ongoing, making students more willing to take risks themselves.
+Showing vulnerability and curiosity as a teacher show that learning and improvement are ongoing, making students more willing to take risks themselves.

 Use Art